-My goals include staying in touch with student interests and with the evolution of French and Francophone language, culture, and society.
+Staying in touch with the evolution of French and Francophone language, culture, and society keeps me attuned to student interests.
 I remain current in several fields through conferences, professional memberships, and listserves.
-I implement courses where students expand their knowledge, discover other cultures in depth, and intensively practice skills.
+I design courses where students expand their knowledge, discover other cultures in depth, and continually improve their speaking, reading, and writing skills.
 As a teacher and mentor, I balance academic rigor with a relaxed atmosphere and use professional development experiences to further my own lifelong learning, for instance a 2013 ADFL Summer Seminar, a 2007 ACTFL Oral Proficiency Interview Assessment Workshop, and a 2008 AATF Summer Seminar in Switzerland and Belgium.
-Drawing on this background strengthens French Program outcomes, from sharpening students' intercultural knowledge to guiding them toward French Teaching Assistantship scholarships (2006, 2007, 2008, 2012, 2013) and graduate school placements.
-In sum, I empower students to analyze issues across methodologies, to appreciate multiple perspectives, to articulate a complex understanding of cultural differences, and to apply what they learn toward helping others in turn.
+Drawing on this background strengthens the outcomes I assess each year as Department Chair, from sharpening students' intercultural knowledge, to ensuring graduate school placements and French Teaching Assistantship scholarships, to instilling global citizenship skills for any career.
+I empower students to analyze issues across methodologies, to appreciate multiple perspectives at all proficiency levels, to articulate a complex understanding of cultural differences, and to apply what they learn toward helping others.